ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to the additional round trip to the server (at a minimum), additional data exchanged, and additional CPU cost of cryptographic computations.

-To overcome these limitations, this document defines how binary HTTP messages
+To overcome these limitations, this document defines Oblivious HTTP, a protocol for encrypting and sending HTTP messages from a client to a gateway through a trusted relay service.
+In particular, the protocol in this document describes: (1) an algorithm for encapsulating binary HTTP messages {{BINARY}} using Hybrid Public Key Encryption (HPKE;
-{{BINARY}} can be encapsulated using Hybrid Public Key Encryption (HPKE;
+{{HPKE}}) to protect their contents, (2) a method for forwarding these encapsulated messages between clients and an Oblivious Gateway Resource through a trusted Oblivious Relay Resource using HTTP, and (3) requirements for how the Oblivious Gateway Resource handles encapsulated HTTP messages and produces encapsulated responses for the client.
-{{HPKE}}) to protect their contents.
-Clients exchange these messages with an Oblivious Gateway Resource, which is responsible for forwarding decapsulated requests to the original Target Resource and encapsulating the corresponding responses and sending them back to the client.
-Critically, encapsulated messages are sent through a separate Oblivious Relay Resource to avoid exposing the client's IP address or allowing the connection to be used as a correlator between its requests.
+The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the client's IP address and the Oblivious Relay Resource never sees plaintext HTTP message content.

-Because it allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, this scheme represents a performance improvement over using just one request in each connection.
+Oblivious HTTP allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, this scheme represents a performance improvement over using just one request in each connection.
 With limited trust placed in the Oblivious Relay Resource (see